Nuclear, Chemical and Isotopic Science and Technology

 Before joining LLNL, Narek performed undergraduate research at Lawrence Berkeley National Laboratory and interned at Los Alamos National Laboratory’s Seaborg Institute.
 He now enjoys giving back to the nuclear forensics community and has mentored student interns who are part of the Nuclear Forensics Summer Program, hosted by LLNL’s Seaborg Institute.

 Narek holds a Ph.D. in radiochemistry from the University of Nevada, Las Vegas, and a B.S. in chemistry from the University of California, Berkeley.

-Nuclear engineer and analytical chemist Ruth Kips travels around the world working with allied nations to advance their nuclear forensic science and capabilities—and counter risks of nuclear smuggling.
-As the Lab’s deputy associate program lead for international nuclear forensics, Kips delivers workshops on the importance of nuclear forensics and collaborates with partner countries on scientific samples analysis.
+Nuclear engineer and analytical chemist Ruth Kips travels around the world working with allied nations to advance their nuclear forensic science and capabilities — and counter risks of nuclear smuggling.
+As the Lab’s associate program lead for nuclear smuggling detection and deterrence, Ruth delivers workshops on the importance of nuclear forensics and collaborates with partner countries on sample analysis.

 The workshops are part of the U.S. National Nuclear Security Administration (NNSA)’s Global Material Security (GMS) program, aimed at preventing terrorists from acquiring nuclear or radiological material.

-“Including nuclear forensics in the GMS portfolio enhances its detection capabilities at border crossings, seaports, and airports,” Kips says.
+“Including nuclear forensics in the GMS portfolio enhances its detection capabilities at border crossings, seaports and airports,” Ruth says.
 “If nuclear material is found outside of regulatory control, the partner country can determine what the material is and where it came from.
-Forensics experts can determine what it is, its intended use, and the threat level.”
+Forensics experts can determine what it is, its intended use and the threat level.”